jrbarnhart/meal-planner-fullstack/README.md

 - **Custom Recipes:** Add your own recipes with custom ingredients and instructions.
 - **Meal Planning:** Assign recipes to days on the calendar to create meal plans.
 - **User Accounts:** Create an account to back up data on the server for access across different devices.
-- **Try Out Option:** Use local storage to test out the application without creating an account (with reduced performance and data reliability).
+- **Preview Option:** Use local storage to test out the application without creating an account (with reduced performance and data reliability).

 ## Technologies Used